agrorural/arv4/wp-content/plugins/restrict-author-posting/readme.txt

 1. Choose a category for author
 2. In editor there are only alowing categories !
-3. User now can be restricted using own file in media == Changelog ==
+3. User now can be restricted using own file in media

+== Changelog ==
+= 2.1.3 =
+If user is restricted to a category, the first one in the list will be chosen as a default for that user if he didn’t chose the category he wants to publish in ( thanks to ash for this bug ).
+AND delete Category no longer show an error in User's Profile !
 = 2.1.2 =
 Fixed bug in User's Profile can not generate Password = 2.1 =